EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Melee (19)

-{% hint style="info" %}
+!!! info
       Immune to Melee, denoted by special attack 19 or "A" (old code), makes the NPC immune to all melee damage.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |